Vinge1718/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+ # Docker Compose
+ 1. Clone the repository

+ 2. Ensure that you have docker installed

+ 3. To run all the services at once you can use `docker-compose up`
+     All the containers will be up and running

+ 4. To access the fronted
+     'http://localhost:3000/' Use this link to access the fronted.